MultiCraft/repixture/mods/rp_hud/API.md

 Multiple mods can specify whether they want to allow or forbid a certain HUD flag.
 Semaphores can be in two states: true (allow) or false (forbid).
-If *any* semaphoer assigned to a HUD flag forbids it, the HUD flag will not be shown.
+If *any* semaphore assigned to a HUD flag forbids it, the HUD flag will not be shown.
 If all semaphores allow the HUD flag, or no semaphores exist for that HUD flag, the HUD flag will be shown.